Uma Maheswaran

-Kadirgamapillai (Kathirkamar) Nallainathan (க. உமாமகேசுவரன்; 18 February 1945 – 16 July 1989; commonly known by the nom de guerre Uma Maheswaran) was a Sri Lankan Tamil rebel and founder/leader of the People's Liberation Organisation of Tamil Eelam (PLOTE), a separatist Tamil militant organisation in Sri Lanka.
+Kadirgamapillai (Kathirkamar) Nallainathan (க. உமாமகேசுவரன்; 18 February 1945 – 16 July 1989; commonly known by the nom de guerre Uma Maheswaran) was a Sri Lankan Tamil rebel and the founder and leader of the People's Liberation Organisation of Tamil Eelam (PLOTE), a separatist Tamil militant organisation in Sri Lanka.

 Early life

 Maheswaran was born on 18 February 1945 and was from Varuthalaivilan near Tellippalai in northern Sri Lanka.
 He worked for the government as a surveyor.

 LTTE

 Maheswaran joined the militant Liberation Tigers of Tamil Eelam (LTTE) in 1977.
 The LTTE gave him the nom de guerre Mukundan.
 He was chairman of the LTTE's central committee from 1977 to 1980.
 He received military training in Lebanon and Syria.
 Maheswaran and LTTE leader V. Prabhakaran were blamed for the shooting of MP M. Canagaratnam on 24 January 1978.
 In 1982 A Sri Lankan court sentenced Maheswaran, in absentia, to 15 years rigorous imprisonment for the attempted murder.

-Maheswaran fell out with Prabhakaran and in 1980 he left the organisation.
+Maheswaran fell out with Prabhakaran and left the organisation in 1980.